spilman6/courses/pages/computer-programming-cpp/assignments/pay-report.md

 # Submission

-For submission, you will need to create a new repository on GitHub and push your code to it.
-You will then submit the link to your repository on Blackboard.
+Create a new repository on GitHub and push your code to it.
+Then submit the link to your repository on Blackboard.